How to Write a Chord Progression with Diatonic Chords

 Building Chord Progressions with Diatonic Chords

-Once you know the seven diatonic chords of a key, you have everything you need to start writing chord progressions.
-This guide walks you through how to put them together.
+Once you know the seven diatonic chords of a key, you already have everything you need to start writing progressions.
+The skill is less about finding “secret” chords and more about ordering the ones you have.

-These four chords — tonic, subdominant, dominant, and relative minor — power the majority of pop, rock, folk, and country music.
+These four chords — tonic, subdominant, dominant, and relative minor — power most pop, rock, folk, and country music.
 In C major, that’s C, F, G, and Am.

-- VIm – IV – I – V (Am – F – C – G) — minor-starting variation with emotional depth
+- VIm – IV – I – V (Am – F – C – G): a minor-leaning variation with more emotional weight

 Add IIm and IIIm for Variety

 The IIm chord (Dm in C major) adds a soft, introspective quality.
-IIIm (Em) is neutral and floaty.
-These work well as passing chords or alternatives to IV and I.
+IIIm (Em) sits in between, open and slightly unsettled.
+Both work well as passing chords or as alternatives to IV and I.

 - IIm – V – I (Dm – G – C) — the jazz-inspired resolution